• Skip to primary navigation

 Welcome To The Daily Speshyl

 Speshyl Smith is a Michelin Star trained chef and an Institute of Culinary Education graduate (graduating with highest honors).
-Speshyl is based in New York City and works as a food blogger, sharing recipes and kitchen techniques with her online community of 48,000 foodies across all social media platforms.
-She is now pivoting into the personal chef field, offering private dining, cooking classes, and meal prep options.
+Speshyl is based in New York City and works as an in-home Personal Chef to a high profile family, and cooking for private dinner parties; & a Food Blogger, sharing recipes and kitchen techniques with her online community of 50,000+ foodies across all social media platforms.
 Read More…

 Keep In Touch!
 Subscribe to be put on the email list